upenn-libraries/bulwark/README.md

 Edit the config file to reflect your local settings for the fields as follows:
 * `assets_path` - The location on the filesystem where the application will maintain preservation-worthy files.
-* `assets_display_path` - The location on the filesystem where the application will handle serving display-worthy derivatives.
 * `file_path_label` - A value used by the application to populate the semantic manifest.
 This can be customized, or left FILE_PATH by default.
 * `metadata_path_label` - A value used by the application to populate the semantic manifest.
 This can be customized, or left METADATA_PATH by default.
 * `object_data_path` - The directory within the git repository for each object where the user will be directed to interact on their local filesystem.